Film Set Decorator

 What is gimbaling?

-Asked by Everett about 8 years ago
+Asked by Everett over 8 years ago

 It's a bit random, but where do you get the good quality wooden/canvas personalized cast and crew chairs?
 I really want to get a professional one before starting Film Production at university!